dariopellegrini/kdone-website/index.md

 ---
-layout: page
+layout: post
-title: "KDone website"
-permalink: /
+title: Blogging Like a Hacker
 ---

 # Welcome to KDone website